Dandruff shampoos — Addiction?

 I have dandruff that responds well to over-the-counter shampoo.
-Ergo, I have been using the stuff almost exclusively for 10 years.
+Ergo, I have been using the stuff almost exclusively for ten years.
 No brand in particular, sometimes zinc pyrithione (the blue stuff!), sometimes coal tar (the smelly brown stuff!).
-Anytime I switch to non-dandruff shampoo for like 3 or 4 days straight, I get my dandruff back.
+Anytime I switch to non-dandruff shampoo for like three to four days straight, I get my dandruff back.
 I worry that I might be addicted to dandruff shampoo.
 Should I worry?

 Flakey in Virginia

 Dear Flakey in Virginia,

 Dandruff tends to be a chronic condition.
 This means that it isn't going to go away anytime soon.
 More importantly, for you, it means that dandruff requires constant and long-term management and control.